 Through programmatic advertising, the same kinds of sophisticated data that pharmaceutical companies use to target patients are available, even to single-location practices.
 This kind of targeting can include OTC medication purchase behaviors, condition targeting based on behavior across many websites, even the propensity for individuals to have specific conditions.

-Advertising targeting continues to become more advanced, but are only being utilized by practices willing to invest across multiple digital platforms.
+Advertising targeting continues to become more advanced but is only being utilized by practices willing to invest across multiple digital platforms.

 #5 Marketing Automation in Patient Engagement